VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 - **Querying.** Although it is easy to load the current state of an object by replaying its event stream (or its state at some point in the past), it is difficult or expensive to run a query such as: find all my orders where the total value is greater than $250.
-However, you should remember that such queries will typically be executed on the read-side where you can ensure that you build data projections that are specifically designed to answer such questions.
+However, if you are implementing the CQRS pattern, you should remember that such queries will typically be executed on the read-side where you can ensure that you can build data projections that are specifically designed to answer such questions.

 # CQRS/ES

-The chapter "Introducing Command Query Responsibility Segregation" suggested that events can form the basis of the push synchronization of the applications state from the data store on the write-side to the data store on the read-side.
+The chapter "[Introducing Command Query Responsibility Segregation][r_chapter2]" suggested that events can form the basis of the push synchronization of the application's state from the data store on the write-side to the data store on the read-side.
 Remember that typically the read-side data-store contains denormalized data that is optimized for the queries that are run against your data, for example to display information in your